 Now that responsibilities like preventing packet loss have been clearly defined, they need to be prioritized.

-Companies should decide not only the order in which potential issues should be addressed but also the required response time.
+Companies should decide not only the order in which potential issues should be addressed but also the required response time so their workflow is not interrupted.

 |Level of Severity||Incident Description||Response Time|